e-kwsm/ompi/docs/tuning-apps/mpi-io.rst

 ``fs`` and ``fbtl`` components are typically chosen based on the file system type utilized (e.g. the ``lustre`` component is chosen for Lustre file systems, etc.).
-The ``ufs`` ``fs`` component is used if no file system specific component is availabe (e.g. local file systems, NFS, BeefFS, etc.), and the ``posix`` ``fbtl`` component is used as the default component for read/write operations.
+The ``ufs`` ``fs`` component is used if no file system specific component is available (e.g. local file systems, NFS, BeefFS, etc.), and the ``posix`` ``fbtl`` component is used as the default component for read/write operations.